 Although a small village in Bulgaria might not seem a likely canvas for street art, every summer a group of young artists gather there to give the rural facades a new lick of paint.

-Formerly chalky white, the beautiful houses are now getting makeovers ranging from paintings of domestic animals to giant portraits of celebrities and politicians of different eras.
+Formerly chalky white, the beautiful houses are now getting makeovers ranging from paintings of domestic animals to giant portraits of celebrities and political figures of different eras.

 Staro Zhelezare Street Art Village Festival

-Staro Zhelezare Street Art Village Festival aims at promoting arts for social change.
-It is the space where world-known politicians can be seen walking along the ordinary villagers, pictured as part of the everyday rural life.
+Staro Zhelezare Street Art Village Festival is promoting art for social change.
+It is the space where world-known politicians can be seen walking along ordinary villagers, pictured as a part of the everyday rural life.
 There’s UK’s Theresa May talking to a shepherd with a flock of sheep, US President Donald Trump in the company of a cow, John Kennedy’s portrait, carried in a garden cart by an old Bulgarian farmer.
-And many more abstract paintings of real-life people.
+There are many more abstract paintings of real-life people we all know.

-Staro Zhelezare is a different kind of art scene.
-It is the ‘Village of Personalities’.
-One can literally lose himself amidst the striking portraits on fences and walls – beatifully painted by the talented art students from Poznań.
+Staro Zhelezare is the ‘Village of Personalities’.
+It is a different kind of art scene.
+Visitors can literally lose themselves amidst the striking portraits on the fences and walls, painted by the talented art students from Poznań.

-Less than two hours southeast of the capital city of Sofia, the village has so much to offer to street art lovers in contrast to the the well-known urban feel.
-There’s artwork around practically every corner of Staro Zhelezare.
+The village is situated within a two-hour drive of the capital city of Sofia and has so much to offer to street art lovers in contrast to the the well-known urban feel.
+No huge facades and tall residential builidings, but there’s artwork around practically every corner of Staro Zhelezare, oevery second house fence.
 Allow yourself at least half a day to see this open-air gallery of whimsical murals.

 Until now there have been five editions of the festival:

-- 2015 – In the summer of 2015, a dozen of artists gathered to transform the blank facades into masterpieces, presenting local people in the company of famous politicians, actors, musicians, or culture activists.
+- 2015 – In the summer of 2015, a dozen of artists gathered to transform the white house facades into pieces of art, presenting local people in the company of famous politicians, actors, musicians, or culture activists.

-- 2016 – ‘The Village of Personalities’ was the theme of that year’s edition of the fest, organised to promote multiculture and social transformation.
+- 2016 – ‘The Village of Personalities’ – this was was the theme 2016’s edition of the fest, held to promote multiculture and social transformation.
 Individual borders should disappear to make way to diversity and global tolerance.
-After all, we are all descendants of migrants in search of a happy place to settle.
-It doesn’t matter if you are royal or a farmer.
+After all, we are all descendants of migrants in search of a happier place to settle.
+Nowadays it shouldn’t matter if you are royal or a farmer.